Ontario tells schools to make plans for remote learning next week if education workers strike: memo

 AT THE BARGAINING TABLE

+“Both parties have agreed to set a deadline of 5:00 pm on Sunday evening so we can provide parents and caregivers as much notice as possible.
+We will provide further updates when we have them,” their statement reads.

+The Sunday deadline is a "target," but it doesn't mean talks will necessarily come to an end.

-While there appears to be little movement in bargaining between the Ontario government and the union, Education Minister Stephen Lecce said he's hopeful that the two sides will get back to the table.
+While there appears to be little movement in bargaining, Education Minister Stephen Lecce said he's hopeful that the two sides will move forward.

 “We really hope that those discussions will carry forward.
 Today and over the coming days, we expect there to be conversations,” Lecce told CP24 Breakfast in an interview Thursday morning.
 “You know ultimately, notwithstanding the strike notice, we can still have productive conversations at the table and that's what I'm trying to do.”